 Ensuring the physical security of an IoT device begins from the manufacturer.
 But building secure sensors and transmitters in the already low-cost devices is a challenging task for manufacturers nonetheless.

 Users are also responsible for keeping IoT devices physically secured.
-A smart motion sensor or a video camera that sits outside a house could be tampered with if not properly protected.
+A smart motion sensor or a video camera that sits outside a house could be tampered with if not adequately protected.

 5) Botnet Attacks